el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 15
+I quite naive solution was fast enough on my hardware.
+It takes 5 seconds to run at time of writing for part 1 and part 2.
+The only optimization I did was to have a hashmap of "last spoken when" to avoid keeping this full history in memory a doing slow linear searches in that.

+The hashmap feels like it should be slow though, with much overhead.
+Can we try other data structures instead?

 # Day 14

 Part A was a simple thing.
 I realized bit operations would make this fast and simple, so I read a line or two on wikipedia and implemented a fast solver.
 Piece of cake.